solid-contrib/information/README.md

 ## Plan

-The Solid plan is defined in the plan.md of the Solid community repo.
+The Solid plan is defined in the [plan.md](plan) (TBD).
 To make suggestions for changes please submit a pull request or an issue on github.
 Suggestions will be incorporated depending on the decision of the community leader and implemented by the community manager.

 ## Community Roles

-You can find a list of the various roles within the Solid community here as well as the responsibilities associated with each role.
+You can find a list of the [various roles within the Solid community](community-roles.md) as well as the responsibilities associated with each role.
 Individuals will be appointed to the roles by the community leader.